bcgov/data-publication/pages/dps_bcdc_w_start.md

 Not all Ministry or Broader Public Sector organizations are listed in the catalgoue.
 Only those with records are listed.

-To add or update a Organization/Ministry or Sub-organization/Branch/Division/Program names or details, the following can be following information can be sent to [DataBC](mailto:data@gov.bc.ca) and if you are not the Custodian but an Editor, cc them in the email:
+To add or update a Organization/Ministry or Sub-organization/Branch/Division/Program names or details, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) and include in the description:

 + **Subject Line**: BCDC Organization/Sub-Organization Addition/Update
 + **Body**: